-- 1. Demonstrate a comprehensive understanding of NSW Science curriculum in Stages 4 and 5. - 2.
-Apply socio-cultural perspectives and pedagogical inquiry theories and approaches used in the Science curriculum area. - Demonstrate an understanding of the scientific principles used by Aboriginal and Torres Strait Islander peoples in developing technologies, using materials, cultivating plants and sustainably managing natural resources. - 4.
-Present well-constructed, innovative and coherent student-centred lessons that include literacy (including key metalanguage) and numeracy, enhance thinking and ICT skills and which take into account the full range of students' abilities and school-based and system data. - Prepare a suitable range of assessment instruments that use valid, reliable and consistent judgements of student learning. - 6.
-Design creative and innovative teaching programs that apply a critically reflective approach to teaching Science and include opportunities to develop students' number, spatial, data analysis, problem-solving and algebraic skills and understanding.
+- 1. Apply socio-cultural perspectives and pedagogical inquiry theories and approaches used in the Science and STEM curriculum area, including those of Aboriginal and Torres Strait Islander peoples. - Present well-constructed, innovative and coherent student-centred lessons that include literacy (including key metalanguage) and numeracy, enhance thinking and ICT skills and which take into account the full range of students' abilities and school-based and system data. - Prepare a suitable range of authentic project based assessment instruments that use valid, reliable and consistent judgements of student learning. - 4.
+Design creative and innovative teaching STEM programs that apply a critically reflective approach to teaching Science and include

-- Use a variety of teaching and learning strategies and apply a variety of laboratory skills and techniques including aspects of general and mandatory safety requirements in the laboratory. - Reflect and research professional learning to develop the discipline of Science.
+- opportunities to develop students' number, spatial, data analysis, problem-solving and graphing skills and understanding. - Use a variety of teaching and learning strategies and apply a variety of laboratory skills and techniques including aspects of general and mandatory safety requirements in the laboratory. - Reflect and research professional learning to develop the discipline of STEM